johnmanko/vagrant-k8s-cluster/README.md

 node.vm.network "public_network", bridge: "#{BRIDGE_INTERFACE}", :mac=> "#{MAC}#{NODE_MAC_START + i}"
 ```

-Lastly, update `cloud-init.yaml` to use the static addresses you configured in DHCP server.
+Lastly, update `cloud-init.yaml` to use the static addresses you configured with your DHCP server.

 ## Create and start the VMs using vagrant

-Not, let's bring up our VMs:
+Now, let's bring up our VMs:

 ```
 vagrant up